Business acumen is the key to progressing into a leadership position

 Business acumen interview questions

 If you're looking for a management position, you may be asked business acumen questions during the interview.
-These questions are practical, yet conceptual, and the interviewer wants to get a sense of how much you understand business, plus how you would act in a given situation that may impact the business beyond your role.
+The interviewer wants to get a sense of how much you understand business, plus how you would act in a given situation that may impact the business beyond your role.

 These business acumen interview questions give you an idea of what you may be asked: